zheylmun/site/content/posts/designing_ergonomic_apis.md

 ## Ergonomics in Rust

-Using the really great crates in the Rust ecosystem is like a masterclass in API design.
+The best crates in the Rust ecosystem are like a masterclass in API design.
 Need to serialize a complex data structure?

 [Serde](https://serde.rs) makes it easy.